Impact of COVID-19 pandemic on sports events around the world

 * IndyCar will open its delayed season on June 6 with the Genesys 300 at Texas Motor Speedway (TMS) without fans in attendance. * Formula One hopes to start the delayed season in Austria in July without spectators before ending in Abu Dhabi in December.

 NBA Teams were notified they could reopen practice facilities on May 8 under strict guidelines.
-Reigning NBA champions Toronto Raptors will allow players access to their training facilities from next week.
+Reigning NBA champions Toronto Raptors are allowing players access to their training facilities from this week.

 NFL * The NFL season will begin on Sept.
 10 with a game between Super Bowl champions Kansas City Chiefs and Houston Texans.